Stories & Short Fiction

 In one jar, a small naked figure stood staring defiantly up at us with eyes made of ice chips.
 “An ice fairy,” Goldie said in a soft voice.
 The figure was about as tall as my hand if I measured from wrist to the tip of my middle finger and looked to be male, though his genital area was smoothly rounded like a child’s doll.
 His skin glittered all over with a fine dusting of hoarfrost.
 On his head were small, frosted icicles of hair that stood up like a hedgehog’s quills.
 His hard wings, attached to his back near his shoulder blades, formed sharp geometric triangles of ice fractals.
 They fanned the air in spurts like a butterfly..."

-This story will appear in A Celebration of Storytelling in December 2020.
+This story appeared in A Celebration of Storytelling (Dark Owl Publishing)

 "Home is Where Your Hearts Are," Alien Dimensions Magazine, Issue #12